Lighting and Rendering / 3ds Max

 - Enable Custom Influence

-- enable custom influence settings.
+- Enable custom influence settings.
 This group of settings allows defining a selection set of objects that will be affected by this light probe.
 Influence Selection Set (if specified) will be used instead of the Influence Type and Influence Distance general probe settings.

 - Influence Selection Set

-- limit objects that should be affected by this light probe to this selection set.
+- Limit objects that should be affected by this light probe to this selection set.
 If specified it is used instead of the Influence Type and Influence Distance general probe settings.

 - Invert Influence

-- invert the selection of objects affected by this probe if Influence Selection Set is specified.
+- Invert the selection of objects affected by this probe if Influence Selection Set is specified.

 Reflection Plane Light Probes